 - Make and distribute Mint Green Ribbons!

-- Put a ribbon on your website (right click the ribbon image above, select "save image as") and explain the meaning behind it.
+- Put a ribbon on your website (right click the ribbon image at the top of the page, select "save image as") and explain the meaning behind it.

 - Wear a Mint Green Ribbon to show your support for the children of this country and abroad!

 - Tie a Mint Green Ribbon around your tree!